esign-consulting/takeiteasybot/README.md

 Or if you are going to use Docker, build the image:

-`docker build -t takeiteasybot-consumer .`
+`docker build -t esignbr/searchtweets-v2 .`

 ## CLI